pacopedraza/HackflightSim/README.md

 At this point, you should edit the lines in [HackflightSim/Source/HackflightSim/HackflightSim.Build.cs](https://github.com/simondlevy/HackflightSim/blob/master/Source/HackflightSim/HackflightSim.Build.cs#L32-L34) that will tell the UnrealEditor4 compiler where to find your Hackflight source code.
-(If you're a Windows user and prefer to do all your editing in VisualStudio, you can do this after you've built the VisualStudio sln file in the next step.)
+(If you're a Windows user and prefer to do all your editing in VisualStudio, you can do this after you've built the VisualStudio .sln file in the next step.)

 ## Windows